 The new password must meet the following guidelines:

--Must be 8-20 alphanumeric characters.
+- It must be 8-20 alphanumeric characters.

 - The first character must be alphabetic.

 - No special characters like underscore, comma, asterisk, etc.

--Must be different from your User ID.
+- It must be different from your User ID.

 Once you’re done, click Submit.